 Arnold Schwarzenegger’s Seiko H558

 The Seiko H558 quartz diver is arguably pretty cool on its own, but, let’s face it, there’s no way it’d be as sought after today if it weren’t for Arnold.
 It’s crazy that an otherwise average Seiko sells for roughly double its original retail price on today’s secondhand market.
 The Governator wore the H558 (or possibly its brother, the H601) in a number of ’80s action blockbusters, such as Predator, The Running Man, and Commando.
 Given how many movies he’s been in, it may have the widest range of movie appearances out of any single watch.

 The “Gold Watch” scene from Pulp Fiction is truly one of the great movie moments of the ’90s.
 Among a collage of punched-up scenes, it stands out for its surprising dark humor and Christopher Walken’s utterly captivating monologue.
 The gold WWI Lancet trench watch is almost as memorable as its hiding spot…and serves as the perfect catalyst for a dangerous trip back to Bruce Willis’s old apartment.

 The Crew’s Omega Speedmasters

-The Apollo 13 Speedmasters

 Perhaps the most obvious choice is Apollo 13 and the Omega Speedmaster.
 For a movie looking to capture accurate details of such an historic event as the incredible return of the Apollo 13 crew, getting the correct Velcro-strapped Speedy was a must.
-Although OMEGA may have had a promotional agreement in place, it would have been a major misstep to ignore the only mechanical watch certified for spaceflight by NASA.
+Although Omega may have had a promotional agreement in place, it would have been a major misstep to ignore the only mechanical watch certified for spaceflight by NASA.
 After proving its capabilities numerous times, there’s no doubt the Speedmaster is a legend, and being prominently featured in an Academy Award-winning film only adds to it’s legacy.